Understanding Polynomial Functions Definitions Flashcards | Channels for Pearson+

 Polynomial Function

-An expression with positive whole number exponents, written in standard form, whose graph is always smooth and continuous.Standard Form
+An expression with only positive whole number exponents, written as f(x), and always produces a smooth, continuous graph.Standard Form

-A way of writing expressions with terms in descending order of exponents, combining like terms, and showing the leading coefficient first.Exponent
+A way of writing polynomials with terms in descending order of exponents, combining like terms for clarity.Leading Coefficient

-A positive whole number indicating how many times a variable is multiplied by itself in a term.Leading Coefficient

-The coefficient attached to the term with the highest exponent when the expression is in standard form.Degree
+The coefficient attached to the term with the highest exponent in a polynomial, crucial for determining end behavior.Degree

-The highest exponent present in a polynomial, which determines the function's end behavior and maximum turning points.End Behavior
+The highest exponent present in a polynomial, which influences the graph's shape and number of turning points.End Behavior

-The direction the graph moves as x approaches positive or negative infinity, determined by the leading coefficient and degree.Zero
+The direction a polynomial graph heads as x approaches positive or negative infinity, determined by degree and leading coefficient.Domain

+The set of all real numbers for which a polynomial function is defined, always spanning from negative to positive infinity.Zero

-A value of x where the function equals zero, corresponding to an x-intercept on the graph.Multiplicity
+A value of x where the polynomial equals zero, corresponding to an x-intercept on the graph.Multiplicity

-The number of times a particular factor appears, affecting whether the graph crosses or bounces at a zero.Turning Point
+The number of times a particular factor appears in a polynomial, affecting how the graph interacts with the x-axis at that zero.Turning Point

 A location on the graph where the function changes direction from increasing to decreasing or vice versa.Local Maximum

-A point on the graph higher than all nearby points, representing the top of a hill.Local Minimum
+A point on the graph higher than all nearby points, representing the top of a hill in the function's curve.Local Minimum

-A point on the graph lower than all nearby points, representing the bottom of a valley.X-Intercept
+A point on the graph lower than all nearby points, representing the bottom of a valley in the function's curve.Smooth Curve

+A graph feature of polynomials, indicating no sharp corners or cusps, ensuring a gentle, unbroken path.Continuous Graph

+A property of polynomial graphs where there are no breaks, holes, or gaps throughout the domain.X-Intercept

-A point where the graph crosses or touches the x-axis, found by setting the function equal to zero.Continuous Graph
+A point where the graph crosses or touches the x-axis, found by solving f(x) = 0.

-A graph with no breaks or gaps, characteristic of all polynomial functions.Smooth Curve